-Description: serv.exe is located in a subfolder of "C:\Program Files".
+Description: Serv.exe is not essential for the Windows OS and causes relatively few problems.
+Serv.exe is located in a subfolder of "C:\Program Files".

 The program is not visible.
 It is not a Windows system file.
 The process listens for or sends data on open ports to a LAN or the Internet.
-Therefore the technical security rating is 61% dangerous, however also read the users reviews.
+There is no file information.
+Therefore the technical security rating is 60% dangerous; however you should also read the user reviews.

 Recommended: Identify serv.exe related errors

-If serv.exe is located in the folder C:\Windows, the security rating is 66% dangerous.
-The file size is 150,557 bytes (20% of all occurrences), 150,068 bytes, 150,502 bytes, 159,744 bytes or 147,070 bytes.
-There is no file information.
-The program is loaded during the Windows boot process (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-Serv.exe is not a Windows core file.
+If serv.exe is located in a subfolder of C:\Windows, the security rating is 72% dangerous.
+The file size is 313,246 bytes.
+Serv.exe is a file with no information about its developer.
+Serv.exe is located in the Windows folder, but it is not a Windows core file.
 The program is not visible.
-It is an unknown file in the Windows folder.
+It is not a Windows system file.

 If serv.exe is located in the C:\Windows folder, the security rating is 82% dangerous.
 The file size is 159,744 bytes.
 There is no description of the program.
 The software starts upon Windows startup (see Registry key: MACHINE\Run).
 The serv.exe file is not a Windows system file.
 The program is not visible.
 Serv.exe is located in the Windows folder, but it is not a Windows core file.
 The program uses ports to connect to or from a LAN or the Internet.